Seasonal Influenza Information for Health Professionals

 Health Care Providers have a responsibility to ensure proper documentation of Influenza Immunization information.
 The expectation for this season is that immunizations be documented as record level data.

-Vaccine ordering - Please complete the Influenza Vaccine Physician Order Form and return by October 16, 2020, in order to prevent a delay in your shipment of the vaccine.
+Vaccine ordering - Please complete the Influenza Vaccine Physician Order Form.

 4. Vaccine Storage and Cold Chain Monitoring

 All vaccine must be stored in a monitored refrigerator between 2˚ and 8˚ C. Vaccine viability may be compromised if not stored properly.
 Please review the vaccine storage and handling guidelines and the product monograph supplied with the vaccine for additional information.

 For more detail, please refer to the NL Immunization Manual:

 5. Promotional Materials

 Materials are available to order from the Central Health Literature Depot located at James Paton Memorial Regional Health Centre.
 Please complete the Literature Depot Order Form indicating the materials you would like to receive and fax it to: